Any1Cake/Roblox/Libraries/Orion-UI-Library/README.md

     Name = "Toggle",
     Default = true,
     Save = true,
-    Flag = "Toggle"
+    Flag = "Toggle1"
 })

-print(OrionLib.Flags["Toggle"].Value) -- prints the value of the toggle.
+print(OrionLib.Flags["Toggle1"].Value) -- prints the value of the toggle.
 ```
 Flags only work with the toggle, slider, dropdown, bind, and colorpicker.